Two Causally Related Needles in a Video Haystack: Introduction

 \section{Introduction}

 On many popular benchmarks \citep{mmlu, cobbe2021gsm8k, srivastava2022bigBench, chen2021evaluating_code}, recent AI systems achieved performance comparable to humans.
-However, real-world observations suggest that there is still a significant gap between AI and human capabilities \citep{west2023generative,frieder2023mathematical, amirizaniani2024llms}.
+However, real-world observations suggest that there is still a significant gap between AI and human capabilities \citep{west2023generative,frieder2023mathematical, amirizaniani2024llms, chinchure2025black}.
 This apparent contradiction suggests that (1) there is much overfitting to popular benchmarks such as GSM8K \citep{mirzadeh2024gsm} through mechanisms like data contamination \citep{singh2024evaluation}, and (2) existing benchmarks may not fully reflect differences between machine intelligence and human intelligence \citep{dziri2023faith,wu2024reasoning}.
 As a result, the development of sophisticated benchmarks that critically evaluate model capabilities has become a high priority for AI research.

 Within the context of long video understanding, we investigate two crucial limitations of existing benchmarks for Video-Language Models (VLMs).
 First, benchmarks evaluating information extraction from a single location do not fully reflect the long video understanding ability of VLMs.
-A popular type of evaluation for long-context models is called the ``needle in a haystack'' problem \citep{kamradt2023, wang2024needle}, where the ``needle'' represents the information to be extracted from the context.
-Some long video benchmarks feature 1-needle questions, requiring information from a single location in the video.
-However, research in NLP indicates that models excelling at 1-needle questions often experience significant performance drops when required to extract multiple needles or understand them jointly, revealing the limitations of 1-needle questions for assessing long-context understanding \citep{li2023loogle, vodrahalli2024michelangelo, yang2024retrieval, levy2024same}.
+A popular type of evaluation for long-context models adopts the ``needle in a haystack'' problem formulation \citep{kamradt2023, wang2024needle}, where the ``needle'' represents the information to be extracted from the long context.
+Some long video benchmarks feature 1-needle questions that require information from a single location in the video.
+However, research in NLP indicates that model performances on 1-needle questions are often much higher than performances on questions requiring the extraction and understanding multiple needles, revealing the limitations of 1-needle questions for assessing long-context understanding \citep{li2023loogle, vodrahalli2024michelangelo, yang2024retrieval, levy2024same}.
 However, multiple-needle questions remain rare in the multimodal setting.